 Many investors have questions about whether a socially responsible investment strategy means sacrificing investment returns.
 In 2021, most sustainable funds earned better total and risk-adjusted returns than their category indexes, according to Morningstar.
 Sustainable U.S. large-blend funds beat their traditional fund peers in 2021 as well as over the trailing 3- and 5-year periods.

-Investment performance relies on many factors outside the scope of ESG, but recent performance suggests investors shouldn’t let subpar investment performance concerns keep them from a socially responsible investment strategy.
+Investment performance relies on many factors outside the scope of ESG, but performance suggests investors shouldn’t let subpar investment return concerns keep them from pursuing a socially responsible investment strategy.

 6 important questions to ask as you get started with SRI